 - 1 quart of ice

 - Fill the reservoir of your coffeemaker to the 6-cup mark with cold, filtered water

 - Brew 1 ¼ cups (110g) of medium ground Apricitas African Espresso Blend

 - Allow your brewed coffee to cool to room temperature.

-- Fill a half gallon pitcher, then pour the coffee over it.
+- Fill a half gallon pitcher with ice, then pour the coffee over it.

 - Chill for several hours.

 - Fill your glass with 2/3 ice, half iced coffee concentrate, and the other half with milk.